okeefm/s3g/doc/s3g_protocol.markdown

 </tr>
 <tr>
  <td>PC</td>
- <td>A computer, that is connected to the Host over the host bus.</td>
+ <td>A computer, that is connected to the Host over the host network.</td>
 </tr>
 <tr>
  <td>Host</td>
  <td>The motherboard on the machine.
-This communicates with the PC over the host bus, and with 0 or more tools over the tool bus.
+This communicates with the PC over the host network, and with 0 or more tools over the tool network.
 The host can control 3-5 stepper motors, read endstops, read and write to an SD card, and control an interface board.</td>
 </tr>
 <tr>
  <td>Tool</td>
- <td>An auxiliary motherboard on the machine, This communicates with the Host over the tool bus, and controls one toolhead (extruder).
+ <td>An auxiliary motherboard on the machine, This communicates with the Host over the tool network, and controls one toolhead (extruder).
 The Tool can have a toolhead heater, platform heater, fan, extruder motor, and other things attached to it.
 On the Mightyboard, the Tool is simulated inside of the motherboard, and doesn't exist as a separate piece.</td>
 </tr>
 <tr>
- <td>Host bus</td>
+ <td>Host network</td>
- <td>The host bus is the serial connection between the PC and the Host.
+ <td>The host network is the serial connection between the PC and the Host.
 The physical bus is RS232 (using a USB<->serial adaptor), running at 115200 baud (Gen4, MightyBoard) or 38400 baud (Gen3).</td>
 </tr>
 <tr>
- <td>Tool bus</td>
+ <td>Tool network</td>
- <td>The tool bus is the serial connection between the Host and 0 or more Tools.
+ <td>The tool network is the serial connection between the Host and 0 or more Tools.
 The physical bus is RS485, half-duplex, running at xxx baud (Gen3, Gen4), or virtual (MightyBoard).</td>
 </tr>
 <tr>
  <td>Tool ID</td>